imagej/napari-imagej/doc/Troubleshooting.rst

 There are two common cases for a disabled ImageJ2 GUI button:

 #.
 When napari-imagej is first launched, the button will be disabled until the ImageJ2 Gateway is ready to process data.
-Please see `here <#The-search-bar-is-disabled-with-the-message-"Initializing-ImageJ...">`_
+Please see `here <#the-search-bar-is-disabled-with-the-message-initializing-imagej>`_

 #.
 On some systems (namely **macOS**), PyImageJ can **only** be run headlessly.
 In headless PyImageJ environments, the ImageJ2 GUI cannot be launched.
 Please see `this page <https://pyimagej.readthedocs.io/en/latest/Initialization.html#interactive-mode>`_ for more information.